 Pinboard is powered by Themify’s own framework, which includes an excellent drag & drop builder, custom widgets, and a number of useful shortcodes.
 The theme is translation ready, SEO optimizes and supports the popular WooCommerce plugin.More Info/Download

-Next we have Kickcube, a theme that impressed us enough to warrant inclusion in another roundup: our list of the best content sharing themes for WordPress.
+Now let’s look at Kickcube, a theme that impressed us enough to warrant inclusion in another roundup: our list of the best content sharing themes for WordPress.
 This is an awesome product, expertly conceived and executed from the ground up, and the experience and skill of the developers are evident throughout.

 It’s one of the newest Pinterest style WordPress themes on the ThemeForest marketplace, and we think it deserves a lot more attention than it’s been receiving since his released in September.
 In addition to the excellent design and intuitive UX (not to mention speedy performance), a number of useful secondary features are also included.
 Infinite scrolling and social login functionality add to the user experience.